Nikhilaxx/safety-object-detection/README.md

 4. Add tests for new functionality
 5. Submit a pull request

-### Code Style
-- Follow PEP 8 guidelines
-- Use type hints where possible
-- Add docstrings for functions
-- Comment complex logic sections

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-## 🆘 Support

-### Getting Help
-1. **Documentation**: Check this README first
-2. **Issues**: Create GitHub issues for bugs
-3. **Discussions**: Use GitHub discussions for questions
-4. **Email**: Contact support for enterprise inquiries

 ### System Requirements
 - **Minimum**: Python 3.8, 4GB RAM, 2GB storage